opensourceBIM/BIMbots-FreeCAD/README.md

 # BIMbots-FreeCAD
 A FreeCAD plugin to communicate with BIMbots services - http://bimbots.org/

+**Warning - the BIMbots service has been retired and this addon is now obsolete**

 ![](doc/images/bimbots-ui-01.jpg)

 This FreeCAD plugin allows a user to: